foundations-fall-2016/session5/readme.md

 }
 ```

-See [flex property](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - we are using a shortcut here which includes `flex-grow, flex-shrink, and flex-basis`.
+The [flex property](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) is used on flex children only.
+We are using a shortcut here which includes `flex-grow, flex-shrink, and flex-basis`.
 Default is `Default is 0 1 auto`.

 Here is the long form: